Solving Tough Problems With an Eye Toward the Future

 Build on Free City and Lower Barriers to Education

-- Expand Free City to ensure we can rebuild our student body to previous levels.
+- Expand Free City to ensure we can rebuild our student body to previous levels by covering ALL education-related expenses.

 - Revamp facilities and programs at the City College Veterans Center to enhance recruiting and support student veterans.